Hot Topics From Cigre 2018: Digitalisation, Big Data, and the Future of the Power Industry

 We recently returned from the CIGRE 2018 Technical Exhibition, held in Paris from 26-31 August.
 At the event, our expert team met with many leading power systems technicians, engineers and specialists to discuss the latest trends across the power industry.
 You can find out more about our solution for online power transformer monitoring from https://bit.ly/2DNrHsZ .

-One key issue that was on everyone’s minds was that of digitalisation – and how this can be better integrated into power asset maintenance to extend operational lifetimes, reduce financial losses and increase owners’ return on investment over the long-term.
+One key issue that was on everyone’s minds was that of digitalization – and how this can be better integrated into power asset maintenance to extend operational lifetimes, reduce financial losses and increase owners’ return on investment over the long-term.

 1. Digitising Data Collection